kyeeh/RepData_PeerAssessment1/PA1_template.md

 **What is the impact of imputing missing data on the estimates of the total daily number of steps?**

-Comparing both histograms we observe t-student distribution differenced by an increasment in the max value or peak, after populate the data in this exercise.
+Comparing both histograms we observe t-student distribution is differenced by an increasment in the max value or peak, after populate the data in this exercise.

 ### Are there differences in activity patterns between weekdays and weekends?